 I was encouraged to feed him formula until my “milk came in” to help him gain weight and process jaundice out of his system.
 This is the first time I was ever shown how to use formula.

 No one told me any of the dangers of things like starving your child if your milk didn’t come in (which is ultimately what was happening).
-I did, however, feel overwhelming guilt about “giving in.”
+I did, however, feel overwhelming guilt about “not breastfeeding.”

 Jack was dangerously underweight.
 In the 4th percentile at his lowest.
 I stubbornly believed formula would be temporary.